We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 • ADC Data Scaling :

-• Converts raw ADC readings to per-unit values
+• Converts raw ADC readings into per-unit values.

-• Subtracts computed offset from raw ADC data
+• Subtracts the computed offset from the raw ADC data.

 • Over-Current Fault Detection:

-• Detects over-current conditions after phase current is computed
+• Detects over-current conditions after the phase current is computed

-• Can be used to immediately stop motors for protection
+• Can be used to immediately stop the motor to protect the system

 Documentation